 Why should you sign up?

-All these companies (Visa, MasterCard, PayPal, Apple, Google, Samsung) are trying to compete in the digital wallet space because they feel this is the future of all types of payments.
+All these companies (Visa, MasterCard, PayPal, Apple, Google, Samsung) are trying to compete in the digital wallet space because they feel this is the future of all payments.
 Getting a foot in the door is crucial to being relevant, however this type of payment develops.
 To do so, many of these services are running promotions that give you money when you make a payment with their service.

 Check out some past headlines: